Traveling Lives: Fighting Husband Mike Willits

-Mike and his wife, Luci, are busy parents and professionals whose goal it is to visit at least one new destination each year together – they’ve been to 38 countries on six continents since they got married!
-They also run one of the most popular couples travel blogs in the world, 1000 Places to Fight Before You Die, to share their adventures and encourage other couples to strengthen their relationship through travel.
+Mike Willits and his wife, Luci, are busy parents and professionals who have a goal of visiting at least one new destination each year together – they’ve been to 38 countries on six continents since they got married!
+They also run one of the most popular couples travel blogs out there, 1000 Places to Fight Before You Die, to share their adventures and encourage other couples to strengthen their relationship through travel.

 NAME: Mike Willits